Discover more from After the Gold Rush

 A crowd of hundreds of eager observers traveled beyond the city limits, east of Lake Merced, and massed behind the barn at the Lake House Ranch to watch the two principals and their seconds face off.

-California Senator David Broderick, leader of the “Free Soil” Democrats, had repeatedly denounced the pro-slavery policies of President Buchanan’s administration and the California politicians who supported them.
+California Senator David Broderick, leader of the “Free Soil” Democrats, had repeatedly denounced the pro-slavery policies of President Buchanan’s administration and the powerful California politicians who supported them.

 Judge David Terry, the notoriously combustible Southern Chiv, demanded a duel.

 As their insults flew back and forth, rabidly reported in the City’s newspapers, it was largely assumed that Terry was acting for Broderick’s sworn political rival, the ruthless leader of California’s pro-slavery Democrats, his fellow senator: Doctor William Gwin.
 Broderick had defeated Gwin and the Southern Cavaliers in the first constitutional convention’s vote to keep California a free state.
 Gwin had been thirsting to oust Broderick and seize the state for the slave powers ever since.

 Broderick had already been challenged by two of Gwin’s supporters as he left his last session in Washington, requiring that he beat the Southerners off with his walking stick.
 On the eve of his return to California, he confided in a ally:

 “I fear, my dear friend, I go home to die.
 I shall be challenged, I shall fight, and I shall be killed.”

 The first attempt at the Broderick-Terry duel had been broken up by the law.
 After a court hearing, the face-off was surreptitiously rescheduled.

 The choice of weapons was pistols at thirty paces.